IvS-KULeuven/IvSPythonRepository/readme.txt

     $ python config.py compile f77

-Note: sometimes the compilation process fails.
-If so, try to compile spectra/pyrotin4.f manually, and then retry the automatic compilation:
+Note: This requires the F2PY module which has previously caused problems...
+Sometimes the compilation process may fail.
+If so, try to compile spectra/pyrotin4.f manually, and then retry the automatic compilation (repeat for all troublesome files):

     $ cd spectra/
     $ f2py --fcompiler=gfortran -c pyrotin4.f -m pyrotin4